In this guide you will find everything about Peperomia nivalis care and facts about the Snow Peperomia.

-Perhaps a typical issue when catering to a peperomia Nivalis is that of overwatering.
-I have seen so many of the Nivalis plants succumb to heavy-handed watering.
+A typical issue when catering to a peperomia Nivalis is that of overwatering.
+I have seen so many Nivalis plants succumb to heavy-handed watering.

-Yet, I also find that this is a relatively common problem when it comes to many other plants in the peperomia genus.
+I find this to be a relatively common problem with other plants in the Peperomia genus.

 The rule here is balance!
 Though I often campaign for underwatering rather than overwatering, Nivalis likes to sit on the fence!
 Preferring moist soil, it can take a little time here to work its needs out!

-Make sure not to overwater your peperomia Nivalis and never leave it to soak in wet soil.
+Ensure not to overwater your Nivalis and never leave it to soak in wet soil.
 Instead, keep the soil a little moist so that when you dip your finger in, it feels a bit damp.

 Though individual home conditions play a role here, I find that during summer months, I water my peperomia Nivalis around once every 7 to 10 days.
 In winter, however, this drops considerably.